Rabid bat confirmed in Aiken County; dog exposed

 “Bats are an important part of South Carolina’s ecosystems and deserve a healthy degree of respect just like all wild animals,” McCollister said.

-Pets can be vaccinated against the rabies vaccine.
-In 2020, six of 168 cases were found in Aiken County.
+Pets can be vaccinated against the rabies.
+In 2020, six of 168 cases statewide were found in Aiken County.